 The digestive system relies on the smooth functioning of many vital organs to process the food we eat.
 Like in other parts of the body, cancers can develop in our gastrointestinal (GI) system.
 The most common GI cancers are found in the colon, esophagus, liver, pancreas and stomach.

-NorthShore features experienced surgeons skilled in performing minimally invasive laparoscopic and robotic techniques for the treatment of a variety of gastrointestinal diseases.
-Achieving exceptional outcomes, these advanced surgical options utilize tiny incisions that result in less pain, faster recovery and minimal scarring for patients.
+NorthShore features experienced surgeons skilled in performing minimally invasive endoscopic, laparoscopic and robotic techniques for the treatment of a variety of gastrointestinal diseases.
+Achieving exceptional outcomes, these advanced surgical options utilize the least invasive options that result in less pain, faster recovery and minimal scarring for patients.

 Colon cancer is the second leading cause of death in the United States.
 Fortunately, it is also one of the most preventable and treatable cancers.
 Early detection and recommended colon cancer screening allows for the successful removal of pre-cancerous polyps (abnormal growths) and early-stage colon cancer.
 Performing the majority of colon cancer cases with minimally invasive surgical techniques, NorthShore surgeons have achieved superior outcomes for patients.

 For early-stage colon cancer, surgery is often the only treatment needed to achieve the best results.
 In some cases, your surgeon may need to remove a small section of the colon (colectomy).
 NorthShore’s GI specialists possess advanced training in laparoscopic and open techniques for partial and full removal of the colon.
 For the treatment of low rectal cancers, our surgical experts have extensive experience in performing sphincter preservation operations to maximize functional outcomes and quality of life.